icon-project/icon-sdk-python/quickstart/README.md

 txHash: 0x6b17886de346655d96373f2e0de494cb8d7f36ce9086cb15a57d3dcf24523c8f
 ```

-#### Check the Result
+### Checking the Transaction Result

-You can check the result with the returned hash value of your transaction.
+You can check the result with the returned hash value of the transaction.

 In this example, you can check your transaction result in every 2 seconds because of the block confirmation time.
 Checking the result is as follows:

 ```python
 # Returns the result of a transaction by transaction hash